ocp-power-automation/ocp4-upi-powervs/docs/var.tfvars-doc.md

 ```
 Note that the boot images should have a minimum disk size of 120GB

-These set of variables should be provided when RHCOS image should be imported from public bucket of cloud object storage to your PowerVS service instance
+These set of variables should be provided if you want to import the RHCOS image from public bucket of cloud object storage to your PowerVS service instance.
+For the specific image filename corresponding to different OCP versions, refer to [rhcos-table.md](./rhcos-table.md).
 ```
-rhcos_import_image              = true                                                   # true/false (default=false)
+rhcos_import_image              = true                                                   # Default value is false
-rhcos_import_image_filename     = "rhcos-415-92-202310310037-0-ppc64le-powervs.ova.gz"   # RHCOS boot image file name available in cloud object storage rhcos_import_image_storage_type = "tier1"                                                # tier1/tier3 (default=tier1) Storage type in PowerVS where image needs to be uploaded
+rhcos_import_image_filename     = "rhcos-415-92-202310310037-0-ppc64le-powervs.ova.gz"   # RHCOS boot image file name available in cloud object storage. rhcos_import_image_storage_type = "tier1"                                                # tier1/tier3 (default=tier1) Storage type in PowerVS where image needs to be uploaded.
 ```

 This variable specifies the name of the private network that is configured in your PowerVS service instance.